lloydroc/lloydroc.github.io/content/post/hardware/libgpiod-intro-rpi.md

 ## Deprecation of Sysfs

 If you're interacting with `/sys/class/gpio` no new features will be developed.
-Userspace consumers are now supposed to use the ABI to interact with GPIO.
+User-space consumers are now supposed to use the ABI to interact with GPIO.

 ## Installation of the `gpiod` tools